srijan-paul/jam/README.md

 ## Goals

-- Faster than existing tools.
 - 100% Spec compliant
+- Faster than (or close to) existing tools.
+- Low memory footprint.
-- Supports JS, TS, JSX, TSX, and CSS3 out of the box.
+- Support JS, TS, JSX, TSX out of the box.
-- Can perform data flow analysis.
+- Support data flow analysis and call-graphs with an accessible API.
+- API for writing linting rules in Zig.
-- Linter extensible with JS plugins
+- Custom JS plugins.
     (I plan to embed the [Kiesel](https://kiesel.dev) JS engine).